STEllAR-GROUP/blaze_tensor/README.md

   like `sqrt`, `cqrt`, `abs`, `sign`, `floor`, etc.
 - Reduction operations like `min` and `max`, also unary and binary overloads for `blaze::map`.
+- Matrix expand operations that produce tensors from expanding (broadcasting) matrices in page direction.

 We have created a list of things that need to be implemented:
 [TODO: Things to implement](https://github.com/STEllAR-GROUP/blaze_tensor/issues/2).